paperdrip/canvas.arc42/_pages/03-architecture-communication-canvas.md

     <div class="square green">
     </div>
     <span class="label">
-      Requirements: What should the system do?
+      Goals: What should the system do?
     </span>
     <div class="square blue">
     </div>